gabrielelana/vim-markdown/README.md

 * when hitting `<Enter>` on a list item with no text in it (freshly created) it will delete the list item (aka everything till the column 0)

-# Known Limitations
-Sadly Vim doesn't gives you a full blown parser to do syntax highlighting so there are a few limitation
-* inline links URLs cannot contain spaces, you need to encode them with `%20`

 # BUGS
 * `formatlistpat` doesn't work for ordered lists
 * avoid effect of `formatoptions` with horizontal rules (asterisks and dashes)